-Sure, adding sharpened metal spikes is a bit different.
-But the artificial gaffs lead to quicker deaths than if the roosters were using their own natural spurs.
+Sure, adding sharpened metal spikes is different.
+But artificial gaffs lead to quicker deaths then if the roosters were using natural spurs.

-In a perfect, animal-loving world, the birds would be allowed to live long and healthy lives in rich fields of golden sunflowers.
+In a perfect, animal-loving world, the birds would be allowed to live long and healthy lives in thick fields of golden sunflowers.
 But that world doesn’t exist, and will never exist.
 Nature never intended for that world to exist.
-Animals have been killing each other since the beginning of time.
-It’s not going to stop.
-PETA can’t change basic laws of nature.

-These birds are a source of food for Nicaraguans, not pets.
-If they didn’t fight them to the death, they’d eventually just chop off their heads and eat them anyway.
-That’s the way it is.
-There is no 3rd option.
+Chickens are a source of food for Nicaraguans, not pets.
+If they didn’t let them fight, they’d just chop off their heads and eat them anyway.

 I understand why many people think this practice is barbaric.